Holy Toledo! We now understand where this exclamation comes from.

 A Final Masterpiece

 We walk through Toledo, getting lost and finding ourselves.
 Finally, just as we decide it is time to return to Madrid, we stumble upon Santo Tomé, home to El Greco’s masterpiece El Entierro del Conde de Orgaz, which tells the story of the burial of the Count of Orgaz, when Saints Augustine and Stephen descended from heaven to attend the funeral.
-Interestingly, El Greco painted himself and his son into the picture, although the funeral happened about 300 years before the painting was done.
+Interestingly, El Greco painted himself and his son into the picture, although the funeral happened 300 years before the painting was done.
 We spend a good hour in the church, looking at and thinking about this important painting.